sanraul/appcropolis-expose/README.md

-# Expose PHP and Wordpress method to Javascript #
+# Expose PHP and Wordpress methods in Javascript #

 This is a proof of concept (POC) to stablish a methodology to quick access PHP and Wordpress method from Javascript.
 Security